iver-wharf/wharf-provider-azuredevops/README.md

 importing from self hosted Azure DevOps instances, importing from dev.azure.com is not well tested.

+## Token scopes

+When generating a Personal Access Token (PAT) to let wharf-provider-azuredevops talk to Azure DevOps, you need the following permission scopes associated with the token:

+- **Code**\
+  *Source code, repositories, pull requests, and notifications*

+  - [x] Read

 ## Components

 - HTTP API using the [gin-gonic/gin](https://github.com/gin-gonic/gin)